AFS-Bootcamp-202211-Group-A/practice-tdd-parking-lot/test_case.md

 ---
 - Case 7 - Given a fulled parking lot, and a car, When park a car in fulled parking lot, Then return nothing.

+## Story 2
+---
+- Case 1 - Given a parking lot and unrecognized ticket, When fetch the car, Then return nothing and error message unrecognized parking ticket.

+- Case 2 - Given a parking lot and used ticket, When fetch the car, Then return nothing and error message unrecognized parking ticket.
+---

+- Case 3 - Given a fulled parking lot and car, When park the car, Then return nothing and error message no available position.